mbdev2/RTLS_PTZ_Tracking/README.md

 ## Tech

-- Operates on a Raspberry Pi Model 4 B microcontroller and an MLX90640 thermal camera system (Adafruit recommended, but not required)
+- Operates on a Raspberry Pi Model 4 B microcomputer and an MLX90640 thermal camera system (Adafruit recommended, but not required)
 - Flask with SocketIO base
 - Panasonic PTZ API implementation
 - Adafruit CircuitPython and MLX90640 drivers